Research purpose

 new healthcare tools, and automate the industries to move people out of poverty.

-This radical transition also requires radical new materials, in areas like energy, medicine/diagnostics, and robotics.
+This radical transition also requires radical new materials, in areas like energy, healthcare/diagnostics, automation/robotics.

 Our lab at KTH addresses these challenges by developing new functional materials, and devices that rely on a combination of engineered biomass (e.g., cellulose nanomaterials) as well as state-of the art electronic materials, like conducting polymers, and low-dimensional materials (e.g. MXenes, TMDs, CNTs, or nanoparticles).
-We also develop new nanomaterials and formulations, new physics (from polymer physics to the physics of mixed conduction) and new methods of fabrication primarily self-assembly in water (e.g., enhance Layer-by-layer techniques, or additive manufacturing)
+We also develop new nanomaterials and formulations, new physics (from polymer physics to the physics of mixed conduction) and new methods of fabrication, primarily self-assembly in water (e.g. Layer-by-layer techniques, or 3D additive manufacturing)